Minor Children’s Right to Consent for Medical Treatment

 Learn more about our Rogers High School Clinic and discover how CHAS Health is Helping students in Spokane.
-Visit our Clinic Location Page for hours and services offered to students and staff.
+Visit our School-Based Health Center website for hours and services offered to students and staff.

 What does this mean for me as a parent?

 CHAS Health encourages parental involvement in their child’s healthcare and respects a parent’s authority to make healthcare decisions for their child.
 To the extent possible, parents will be involved in the child’s healthcare.
 Parents may continue to access information about their child’s healthcare.
 However, Washington and Idaho State laws grant minors the right to consent to some healthcare services, as listed above.